kazijehangir/kazijehangir.github.io/_posts/2018-05-13-how-i-got-here.markdown

 * Summer 2017 - Google Internship.

  My first time out of Pakistan.
 My first time working at a company.
 My first time being a Noogler.

+ * Fall 2017 - Senior year.
+ I got a job offer from Google Japan around December 2017.
+I will be joining the Tokyo office in August 2018.

+<h2> Other thoughts (make this better) </h2>